russellromney/python-wtd/README.md

 Docs here: https://www.worldtradingdata.com/documentation#real-time-market-data

- Only historical and search are implemented as of v0.1.3.
+ Only historical, realtime and search are implemented as of v0.1.3.
 Accepting all pull requests and issues.

 ---